 Needing to process the new information but having to hide one’s emotions…

 People Who Could Be Negatively Affected: The character’s current romantic partner, the ex, the ex’s new flame, friends and family members

-Positive Outcomes: Eventually gaining closure from seeing that the ex has moved on, comparing one’s current partner with the ex and seeing how much better one’s situation is now, seeing one’s faults realistically (if one was to blame for the break-up, or the new person is a truly good person) and being motivated to change them, being freed emotionally to pursue a new relationship
+Seeing one’s faults realistically (if one was to blame for the break-up, or the new person is a truly good person) and being motivated to change them…

 If you’re interested in other conflict options, you can find them here.